-Breakout Alien: In the original series, XLR8 was the most popular of Ben's aliens, even winning Cartoon Network's official popularity contest.
+- Breakout Character: In the original series, XLR8 was the most popular of Ben's aliens, even winning Cartoon Network's official popularity contest.
 In season 2 and 3, XLR8 even started to become the most used alien in the show.
 This didn't prevent it from getting Put on a Bus in Alien Force/Ultimate Alien, even being replaced with Fasttrack in the latter.
 XLR8 finally returns in Omniverse, with Fasttrack being Put on a Bus.

-Fragile Speedster: he is physically frail and will usually fall after the first punch.
+- Fragile Speedster: He is physically frail and will usually fall after the first punch.
 Still, he runs so fast you can barely see him most of the time, so punching him even once is in itself an accomplishment.

-Informed Flaw: According to the Bandai profile, his species has problem running on water due to the static electrity they produce while moving.
+- Informed Flaw: According to the Bandai profile, his species has problem running on water due to the static electrity they produce while moving.
 Yet, XLR8 has been seen walking on water with no such problems.
 Fans usually assume the suit might be protecting him.

-Space Elves: The Bandai profile describes his species has possessing Pointy Ears and long hair, much like elves.
+- Space Elves: The Bandai profile describes his species has possessing Pointy Ears and long hair, much like elves.
 However, since XLR8 wears a helmet and can't remove it (and every Kineceleran introduced since then wears at least a hat if not the whole helmet), this has never been confirmed.
 On that note, the shape of his helmet is reminiscent of the Eldars, aliens from Warhammer 40,000 who are basically elves in space.

-Stealth Pun: understanding his name involves saying it fast.
+- Stealth Pun: Understanding his name involves saying it fast.

-Super Speed: 10 years old XLR8 can runs 500 miles an hour.
+- Super Speed: 10 years old XLR8 can runs 500 miles an hour.
 It's unknown exactly how fast the older versions can go, but Ben 10,000's version of the alien was said to be able to break the speed of sound with little effort.

-Theme Naming: Somehow Ben gave him a Punny Name that still fits with Kineceleran naming structure, even though he didn't even know what a Kineceleran was at the time.
+- Theme Naming: Somehow Ben gave him a Punny Name that still fits with Kineceleran naming structure, even though he didn't even know what a Kineceleran was at the time.